zynayumi/libzynayumi/README.md

 - **NoisePeriodEnv time**: time in second to go from noise period attack to noise attack.
 Ranges from 0.0 to 5.0.

-- **AmpEnv attack time**: attack time of the amplitude envelope.
+- **Env attack time**: attack time of the envelope.
 Ranges from 0.0 to 10.0.

-- **AmpEnv hold1 level**: level of the first hold of the amplitude envelope.
+- **Env hold1 level**: level of the first hold of the envelope.
   Ranges from 0.0 to 1.0.

-- **AmpEnv inter1 time**: time in second to go from the first hold to the second hold level of the amplitude envelope.
+- **Env inter1 time**: time in second to go from the first hold to the second hold level of the envelope.
 Ranges from 0.0 to 10.0.

-- **AmpEnv hold2 level**: level of the second hold of the amplitude envelope.
+- **Env hold2 level**: level of the second hold of the envelope.
   Ranges from 0.0 to 1.0.

-- **AmpEnv inter2 time**: time in second to go from the second hold to the third hold level of the amplitude envelope.
+- **Env inter2 time**: time in second to go from the second hold to the third hold level of the envelope.
 Ranges from 0.0 to 10.0.

-- **AmpEnv hold3 level**: level of the third hold of the amplitude envelope.
+- **Env hold3 level**: level of the third hold of the envelope.
   Ranges from 0.0 to 1.0.

-- **AmpEnv decay time**: time in second to go from the third hold to the sustain level of the amplitude envelope.
+- **Env decay time**: time in second to go from the third hold to the sustain level of the envelope.
 Range from 0.0 to 10.0.

-- **AmpEnv sustain level**: sustain level of the amplitude envelope.
+- **Env sustain level**: sustain level of the envelope.
 Ranges from 0.0 to 1.0.

-- **AmpEnv release**: time in second to go from sustain_level to 0.0 of the amplitude envelope.
+- **Env release**: time in second to go from sustain_level to 0.0 of the envelope.
 Ranges from 0.0 to 10.0.

+- **Amp env depth**: Depth of the amplitude envelope.
+Ranges from 0.0 (full amplitude) to 1.0 (envelope amplitude).

 - **PitchEnv attack pitch**: attack pitch of the pitch envelope in semitone.
 Ranges from -96 to +96.